2025 MotoGP World Championship

-Marc Márquez won 2025 MotoGP World Championship, his seventh premier class world title. Álex Márquez finished second (runner-up) while as Marco Bezzecchi finished third in the Riders' standings.
+Marc Márquez was the 2025 MotoGP World Riders' Champion.
+His seventh premier class world title and ninth overall.

+Álex Márquez (pictured in 2023) finished runner-up.
+His best result championship standings in the MotoGP Class and marked a historic first for Grand Prix motorcycle racing, with a pair of brothers finishing 1–2 in the championship.

+Marco Bezzecchi finished third in his first year with Aprilia machinery.

+Fermín Aldeguer, the 2025 MotoGP Rookie of the Year.

 The 2025 FIM MotoGP World Championship was the premier class of the 77th Fédération Internationale de Motocyclisme (FIM) Road Racing World Championship season, the highest level of competition in motorcycle road racing.

-Marc Márquez won the Riders' Championship after 17 rounds, securing his seventh premier class title and ninth overall.
-His first title since 2019, it was the longest wait a rider has ever had between premier class titles.
+Marc Márquez clinched the Riders' Championship at the Japanese Grand Prix with five races to spare, securing his seventh premier class title (ninth overall).
+It was his first title since 2019, and the longest gap between successive premier class titles for any rider.

 Season summary

 The season began without defending champion Jorge Martín, who injured his wrist in a pre-season testing crash.
 He made his debut with Aprilia at the Qatar Grand Prix, but he suffered fractured ribs and a pneumothorax as result of a lap 14 crash and subsequently being struck by another rider's motorcycle, which left him out of the season indefinitely.
 He returned for the Czech Grand Prix.

 The first ten rounds of the season began with strong results for brothers Marc and Álex Márquez, who shared the top two podium positions in each of the first ten sprint races.
-Marc Márquez took six of the Grand Prix wins (Thailand, Qatar, Argentina, Aragon, Italy, and Netherlands) and two further podiums.
+Marc Márquez took six of the Grand Prix wins (Thailand, Argentina, Qatar, Aragon, Italy, and Netherlands) and two further podiums.
 He completed perfect weekends (pole, sprint win, Grand Prix win, and fastest lap) in Thailand, Argentina, Qatar, and Aragon.
-Alex Márquez took the Grand Prix victory in Spain with five further second-place finishes.
-Francesco Bagnaia won the Americas Grand Prix with five more podiums.
-Johann Zarco (France) and Marco Bezzechi (United Kingdom) also took one Grand Prix victory each.
+Alex Márquez took the Grand Prix victory in Spain with seven second-place finished in previous sprints and races.
+Francesco Bagnaia won the Americas Grand Prix with four third-place finished in previous sprints and races.
+Johann Zarco (France) and Marco Bezzecchi (United Kingdom) also took one Grand Prix victory each.
 Zarco's dominant finish in rainy conditions at his home Grand Prix marked the first for a Frenchman in over 70 years and Honda's first victory since April 2023, and snapped Ducati's win streak at 22 — tied with the record previously set by Honda itself.
 Bezzechi's victory marked Aprilia's first in over a year, since the 2024 Grand Prix of the Americas.

 Marc Márquez continued his dominance at the eleventh round in Germany with his fifth perfect weekend of the season.
 The Grand Prix victory marked his 69th premier class win, surpassing Giacomo Agostini for second position on the all-time list, behind Valentino Rossi.
 At the halfway point of the season, he led the riders' championship with 344 points, ahead of Alex Márquez (261 points) and Francesco Bagnaia (197 points).